kensho-technologies/graphql-compiler/README.rst

 Including tables without explicitly enforced primary keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The compiler requires that each SQLAlchemy :code:`Table` object in the :code:`SQLALchemySchemaInfo` has a primary key.
+The compiler requires that each SQLAlchemy :code:`Table` object in the :code:`SQLSchemaInfo` has a primary key.
 However, the primary key in the :code:`Table` need not be the primary key in the underlying table.
 It may simply be a non-null and unique identifier of each row.
 To override the primary key of SQLAlchemy :code:`Table` objects reflected from a database please follow the